The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.

 Why we are recruiting

-The Centre for Global Industries builds and sustains industry communities through an integrated concept of high-level meetings, research networks, task forces and digital collaboration, and drives sectoral world-leading initiatives to advance industry transformation.
-The Centre for Global Public Goods acts as a system leader and platform curator for the environment and natural resource security, food security, development finance and sustainable development activities at the Forum.
+The Centre for Global Industries builds and sustains public-private communities through an integrated concept of high-level meetings, research networks, task forces and digital collaboration, and drives sectoral world-leading initiatives to advance industrial and societal transformation.

-The Project Manager will have the opportunity to build and frame the initiative jointly with committed industry leaders and civil society partners.
-As the Forum, we were able to bring together a range of interested parties and are now at the point when a joint engagement and commitment building process needs to be put in place.
-The position offers room for entrepreneurial spirit and would benefit from a personality that has some experience in coalition building and policy development.
+The Project Lead will have the opportunity to build and frame the initiative jointly with committed industry leaders and civil society partners, in particular the Clean Air Fund.
+The Forum is able to bring together a range of interested parties and is now at the point when a joint engagement and commitment-building process needs to be put in place.
+The position offers room for entrepreneurial spirit and would suit an individual with some experience in coalition building and policy development.

 • Ensure the community derives value and meets the objectives of the project